akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Henry grunted, his fingers drumming on the oak.
 “If it holds.
 A promise is only as strong as the sword behind it.”

-“And yet, you pressed the French King hard enough at Gisors that he yielded the west lands to you,” she countered.
-“Brittany—that rugged rugged sentinel—it is yours in all but name now, and your daughter sits there as Duchess.
+“And yet, you pressed the French King at Gisors such that he yielded the west lands to you,” she countered.
+“Brittany—our rugged sentinel—it is yours in all but name now, and your daughter sits there as Duchess.
 It is a solid shield for our borders overseas.”

 She watched his jaw relax.
 He liked the map she was drawing.